iamrishab/iamrishab/README.md

 </h3>

 <p align="center">
-You can reach me at the email on my GitHub profile.
+You can reach me at me.rishabpal@gmail.com